 Until my retirement in 2006, I taught literature, writing, classical guitar, and Buddhist meditation at Alfred University.
 I continue to lead the Falling Leaf Sangha, a lay practice group for students and the community.

-I am the author of eight books, most recently Entering Zen (Whitlock Publishing, 2011).
-My previous books include Leaf, Sunlight, Asphalt (Salmon Poetry, 2009), Dark Pool (Salmon, 2004) and the verse novella Midcentury (Salmon, 1997).
+I am the author of eleven books, most recently Immovable Awareness: The Intimate Practice of Zen (Whitlock Publishing, 2016), Firewood and Ashes: New and Selected Poems (Salmon Poetry, 2015) and The Backward Step (Whitlock Publishing, 2014).
+My previous books include Entering Zen (Whitlock, 2011), Leaf, Sunlight, Asphalt (Salmon Poetry, 2009), Dark Pool (Salmon, 2004) and the verse novella Midcentury (Salmon, 1997).
 For more information, please see Ben Howard and Salmon Poetry.
-For a bibliography of my published poems, essays, articles, and reviews, please see Ben Howard, publications, 1973-2012.
+For a bibliography of my published poems, essays, articles, and reviews, please see Ben Howard, publications, 1973-2016.

 Ben Howard